A dynamical version of Silverman-Tate's height inequality: Extension of line bundle on the base

 \section{Extension of line bundle on the base}

-In the previous section,\ we came upon the existence of a line bundle $\mathcal{M}$ on $S$.\ We wish that $\mathcal{M}$ comes from a line bundle $\mathcal{M'}$ from above on $\overline{S}$.\ We can not wish to have this a-priori because we do not know that $\overline{S}$ is regular.\ However our idea here is to blow up $\overline{S}$ at certain closed sub-schemes lying outside $S$ so that we do not disturb $S$ and pass to a new $\overline{S}$ where this extension is possible.\\ We begin with a Lemma from \cite{hartshorne2013algebraic}. \begin{lemma} Let us have a coherent sheaf $\mathcal{F}$ on an open sub-scheme $U$ of a noetherian scheme $X$.\ Also suppose $\mathcal{G}$ is a quasi-coherent sheaf on $X$ such that $\mathcal{F}\subseteq \mathcal{G}\mid_U$.\ Then there exists a coherent sheaf $\mathcal{F'}\subseteq \mathcal{G}$ on $X$ such that $\mathcal{F'}\mid_U=\mathcal{F}.$ \end{lemma} \begin{proof} We refer to Exercise II.5.15 in \cite{hartshorne2013algebraic}. \end{proof} Let us go back to the setting of our problem.\ With that we have the following: \begin{lemma} If we have that $\mathcal{M}$ is a coherent \emph{ideal} sheaf on $S$,\ then we can find a coherent ideal sheaf $\mathcal{M'}$ on $\overline{S}$ such that $\mathcal{M'}\mid_S=\mathcal{M}$. \end{lemma} \begin{proof} The proof is a direct application of Lemma \ref{lemma:kunn} with $\mathcal{M}=\mathcal{F}$,\ $X=\overline{S}$,\ $U=S$ and $\mathcal{G}=\mathcal{O}_{\overline{S}}$ (the structure sheaf of $\overline{S}$).\ Note that the condition that $\mathcal{M}$ is an ideal sheaf is necessary so that we can choose $\mathcal{G}$ to be the structure sheaf itself. \end{proof} Next we prove a lemma which helps us split our Cartier divisor into effective parts using a result from Liu's book. \begin{lemma} Let $S$ be a quasi-projective variety over $k$ and $\mathcal{M}$ be an invertibsle sheaf on $S$.\ Then we can find a Cartier divisor $D$ and effective Cartier divisors $C$ and $E$ in $S$ such that
+In the previous section,\ we came upon the existence of a line bundle $M$ on $S$.\ We wish that $M$ comes from a line bundle $M'$ from above on $\overline{S}$.\ We can not wish to have this a priori, because we do not know that $\overline{S}$ is regular.\ However our idea here is to blow up $\overline{S}$ at certain closed subschemes lying outside $S$ so that we do not disturb $S$ and pass to a new $\overline{S}$ where this extension is possible.